(D)r. Emma Poveromo: Airman selected for M.D. prep program

 |Downloads:

 This work, (D)r.
-Emma Poveromo: Airman selected for M.D. prep program [Image 3 of 3], by TSgt JaoTorey Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Emma Poveromo: Airman selected for M.D. prep program, by TSgt JaoTorey Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 (D)r.
 Emma Poveromo: Airman selected for M.D. prep program